hermannhueck/random-number-generator/README.md

-# Deducing the State Monad
+# Detecting Functional Patterns while Developing a Random Number Generator

-In this small series of examples of simple Stack implementation I deduce the State Monad.
+In this small series of examples I develop a functional Random Number Generator.

-Starting with a mutable Stack
-I go to a immutable, functional Stack: s => (s, a) Then I wrap the function into a case class Stack and make it a Monad.
-Then I abstract the Stack to State and implement the convenience functions (pure, get, set, modify and inspect) that Cats also provides.
-In the last example I delete my own implemention of State and import cats.data.State instead.
-The Stack client code works as before.

-A detailed description of each implementation step can be found in the comments of the respective source file.
+Starting with mutable generation of pseudo-random values using scala.util.Random I go to immutable, random value generation using functions: *RNG => (RNG, a)*.
+Then I wrap the functions into: *case class Random[A](run: RNG => (RNG, a))*.
+After that I improve the design by detecting and implementing several functional patterns: *map*, *flatMap*, *Monad*, *State Monad*, *map2*, *mapN*, *pure*, *sequence* and *traverse*.

+I implement these functional abstractions in a cats-like way just to delete the new abstractions and replace them by the respective import from the Cats library.